Kenneth R. Force: Manhattan School of Music

 Force later attended the Manhattan School of Music, during which time he would perform with the Radio City Music Hall orchestra and on Broadway.

 In 2016, Force said that he had played in 14 Broadway shows.
 Force told the New York Times in 1989 that he would sneak out of class early to perform in a matinee Broadway show before the next class.
 He told an interviewer the last show he performed with on Broadway was "My Fair Lady" (during the original 1956-1962 Broadway run, originally casting Rex Harrison and Julie Andrews), when he was advised by another musician that although he played well, he should get out of show business to find something more stable.

 Force would be offered the position of first chair trumpet with the Radio City Music Hall orchestra.

-Kenneth Force performed with Merle Evans, a legendary name who had performed with Buffalo Bill Cody's Wild West show, who later became band leader of the Ringling Bros. and Barnum & Bailey Circus band.
-Force also played for the famed Flying Wallendas circus act.
+He performed with fellow trumpet player Merle Evans, who performed at Buffalo Bill Cody's Wild West show, and served as the Ringling Bros. and Barnum & Bailey Circus band's leader.
+Force also performed for the Flying Wallendas circus act.

-Kenneth Force earned a Bachelor of Music in 1964, as well as a Master of Music degree in 1965.
+Force earned a Bachelor of Music in 1964, as well as a Master of Music degree in 1965.
 Force's master's thesis would be on British band concepts.
 Force would also complete a sixth year Professional Diploma in Education Administration and earn a master's degree in Counseling from the New York Institute of Technology.